IEP Application Process

 If you do not do this by the waiver deadline then you will be required to purchase the UWF Insurance Policy.
 You can find more information about insurance for UWF international students here.

-Florida laws requires that all students provide documentation of immunization records.
+Florida laws require that all students provide documentation of immunization records.

-You must upload copies of your immunization and vaccine records using a special form called the The Online UWF Mandatory Immunization Health History (MIHH) Form.
-You must complete the entire MIHH form or you cannot enroll in IEP classes.
-Instructions about how to properly complete the form will be mailed to you.
+You must upload copies of your immunization and vaccine records through Med+Proctor.
+You must complete this or you cannot enroll in IEP classes.
+For nstructions about how to properly submit your immunization documentation, visit Create an Account with Med+Proctor.

 UWF Housing & Residence Life allows IEP students to rent rooms and apartments on-campus while enrolled in the program.
 Please visit their website to learn about your options including the living-learning community Global Living.
 This community brings together students from all corners of the world in their own unique community at UWF.
 Interested in finding out more about the Global Living Community?
 Click here to find out more.

 Off-campus, privately owned apartments and other rental options are within walking distance of IEP as well.
 Unfortunately, IEP staff cannot help you apply for housing whether on-campus or off-campus.

 All new IEP students must attend International Student Orientation prior to starting their coursework.
 You will receive a special email when orientation dates are announced and registration is open.